langjam/jam0001/guitarvydas/README.md

 ## Concurrency
 Concurrency is necessary, because that is what normal humans are used to.

 For example, we teach 5 year-olds hard realtime and we use a several-hundred year old notation for hard realtime.

 Piano lessons.

-For another example, when we cook dinner, we follow a concurrent specification, called a _recipe_ (while the potatoes cook, chop blah blah blah).
+For another example, when we cook dinner, we follow a concurrent specification, called a _recipe_ ("while the potatoes cook, chop blah blah blah").

 Normal concurrent solutions often fail when we try to scale them up.
 Spreadsheets work up-to-a-point, then collapse into a big mess.
-We don't need to switch to thinking synchronously to solve the scaling-up problem, but most programmers are taught this way of doing things and most programming languages are synchronous at their core (thread libraries are a symptom of anti-concurrency).
+We don't need to switch to thinking synchronously to solve the scaling-up problem, but most programmers are taught this way of doing things and most programming languages are synchronous at their core (thread libraries are a symptom of *anti*-concurrency).

 Programmers have concurrency beat out of them in university.
 A lot of accidental complexity has been caused by trying to use synchronous languages for asynchronous problems.